 There are no required courses in the program, but students will work with their assigned advisor to map out a program of study early on in the program.
 Students take as many courses in their focus area as are offered and then complete the remaining 30 hours with other civil engineering courses that interest them.

-View the distance course rotation schedule (PDF).
+View the online course rotation schedule (PDF).
 Changes and additions may occur in the schedule.

 The department course catalog and course descriptions are available online.